-While money will not heal your injuries, it will pay for your medical bills and repair or replacement for your car, while helping to sustain you during your recovery period.
-You may be wondering what the average settlement for a semi-truck accident may be.
+If you suffered injuries and property damages in a truck accident, an insurance claim or lawsuit could pay your medical bills and repair or replace your car while helping to sustain you during your recovery period.
+You may know that a law firm can help you hold the trucking company accountable but wonder what the average settlement for a semi-truck accident may be.

 Hiring an Experienced Semi-Truck Accident Attorney

 The need for an experienced legal team stems from what could be a complicated case.
-Morris Bart attorneys have the knowledge and experience to file your legal case and, if needed, represent you in court.
+Experienced attorneys have the knowledge and experience to file your personal injury claim and, if needed, represent you in court.

 Get a Free Initial Consultation

 Before a lawyer accepts your case, they want to evaluate the facts.
-Morris Bart lawyers offer a free consultation to potential clients.
-If you cannot make it to the office, we will come to you.
-Be ready to share any evidence you have including:
+Most trucking accident law firms offer a free consultation to potential clients.
+Be ready to share any evidence you have, including:

 - The date, time, and location of the accident